intel/he-toolkit/README.md

 ## Adding a new command

-Please follow the next steps to add a new command where `TODO-ACTION` must be replaced by a word or set of words that described the function of the new command.
+Please follow the next steps to add a new command where `TODO-ACTION` must be replaced by a word or set of words that described the functionality of the new command.

 a) Create a new python file inside [kit](kit) directory and peform the following steps: